gray-panda/grayrepo/2019_flareon/06_bmphide/README.md

 However, it crashed in the **Program.Init()** function.
 When I used an older version of dnSpy (v5.0.7) on the same machine, it was able to debug it without crashing.

-My friends used different versions and different environments for it to debug successfully.
+My friends had lots of difficulty trying to debug this
-I'm not sure what the exact reason was but I'm guessing its a version mismatch of some DLL or system configuration.
+I'm not sure what the exact reason was but some friends said that it is some Confuser packing that needs to be bypassed
-This is because the **Program.Init()** function tries to find stuffs at hard-coded address offsets.
 I did not investigate much as I got it to work on a older dnSpy and I continued reversing
+Although, if it is really Confuser, I'm interested to find out why my older dnSpy was able to debug it.

 ### Steganography